 inside the message.
 The resultant message, while technically invalid is

-- This message contains an HTML component that has a single line that
+message contains an HTML component, that comprises a single line that is

-is very long in order to test if an email filter can handle very long lines
+very long (10314 bytes) in order to test if your email filter can handle

 Mail archivers are often implemented as a mail handling robot